MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ---
 title: "Create and configure a Linux CMake project in Visual Studio"
-description: "How to create, configure, edit, and compile a Linux CMake project in Visual Studio" ms.date: "06/22/2020" ms.assetid: f8707b32-f90d-494d-ae0b-1d44425fdc25
+description: "How to create, configure, edit, and compile a Linux CMake project in Visual Studio" ms.date: "07/22/2020" ms.assetid: f8707b32-f90d-494d-ae0b-1d44425fdc25
 ---
 # Create and configure a Linux CMake project

+We recommend that you use CMake for projects that are cross-platform or that you think you might make open-source.
+You can use CMake projects to build and debug the same source code on Windows, the Windows Subsystem for Linux (WSL), and remote systems.

+This article describes how to create a new CMake project and configure it to build and debug on a remote Linux system or WSL.

 ::: moniker range="vs-2015"
 Linux support is available in Visual Studio 2017 and later.
 To see the documentation for these versions, set the Visual Studio **Version** selector control for this article to Visual Studio 2017 or Visual Studio 2019.
 It's found at the top of the table of contents on this page.

 ::: moniker-end
 ::: moniker range=">=vs-2017"
 ## Before you begin

-First, make sure you have the **Linux development with C++** workload installed, including the CMake component.
-See [Install the C++ Linux workload in Visual Studio](download-install-and-setup-the-linux-development-workload.md).
+First, make sure you have the Visual Studio Linux workload installed, including the CMake component.
+That's the **Linux development with C++** workload in the Visual Studio installer.
+See [Install the C++ Linux workload in Visual Studio](download-install-and-setup-the-linux-development-workload.md) if you aren't sure that you have that installed.

-On the Linux system, make sure that the following are installed:
+Also, make sure the following are installed on the remote machine:

 - gcc
 - gdb